react-figma/react-figma/src/components/vector/Vector.md

 | `handleMirroring` | [HandleMirroring](https://www.figma.com/plugin-docs/api/HandleMirroring/) |         |  |
 | `style`    | [`Style`](/docs/styling.md)   |         | Not all props                                                 |

-Also, most of [VectorNode](https://www.figma.com/plugin-docs/api/VectorNode/) fields supported as props.
+Also, most of the [VectorNode](https://www.figma.com/plugin-docs/api/VectorNode/) fields are supported as props.

 #### Example